jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 This conversions isn’t usually?) incorporated into the system procedures of procedure to textually notate, though.
 There is standard way to produce a textual notation from a procedure call.

-The concepts ‘literals’ and ‘operators’ are very very alike, and a single word could be used that encapsulates both…
+The concepts ‘literals’ and ‘operators’ are very very alike, and a single word could be used that encapsulates both...

-Standard textual literals and standard textual procedure notation.
+Standard textual literals and standard textual procedure notation. >

-\>

 #### Structure